jvamvas/fastChrF/README.md

 * **ChrF** ([Popović, 2015](https://aclanthology.org/W15-3049/)) is a string similarity metric based on character overlap.
 * **Minimum Bayes Risk (MBR) decoding** is a strategy for generating text from a language model that requires many pairwise comparisons of strings.

+In addition to the standard ChrF metric, we provide a streamlined variant that is faster to compute if there are many hypotheses and references, which is especially useful for MBR decoding.
+The streamlined variant is described in the research paper "Linear-time Minimum Bayes Risk Decoding with Reference Aggregation".

 ## Installation
 ```bash